 Kenneth Chisholm (firstname.lastname@example.org)

 Toward the end of the movie (33 minute to the end), they are showing and commenting about a fruit they call "kumquat" which is in fact a "Physalis" also called "Cape Gooseberry", a fruit originally from Chile and Peru.
-A Kumquat is like a miniature orange with leathery leaves, and is rarely eaten raw because of its citrus like flavor.
+A Kumquat is like a miniature orange, which can be eaten whole, or used in making marmalade.
+It has a very sharp flavour.
 A physalis has a paper-like husk like a tomatillo and is very sweet when ripe.
 See more »

 See more »